 This is a very formal, a more rigid educational [programme]...They're not finger waggers, but it's a, professorial at the lectern, rather telling us what we need to know rather than letting us discover what we need to know.
 (Dan, male, age 52, obesity, site 5)

 There's a lot of information, and you have to actually sit there and sort of...I don't know.
 [It’s] interesting.
 I don't know if it’s a bit more problematic as opposed to helpful, in that...well maybe bombarded with a lot of information.
 Maybe eventually it will sink in.
 As I said I'm still coming.
 There's a lot there, you've got to actually then go home and maybe review it, which I haven't been doing.
-(Anna, female age 52, obesity, site 5)
+(Anna, female, age 52, obesity, site 5)

 We can also see from Dan’s quote that when the group facilitator is positioned as high status or authoritative this can be problematic, because it can impede group participants from being involved in the production of knowledge about their condition and in the ‘discovery’ of ways to self-manage.
-Participants felt like passive recipients of information – ‘we just sit and listen to what he says’.
+Participants felt like passive recipients of information – ‘we just sit and listen to what he says’ (Ken, male, age 79, diabetes, site 4).
 However, they wanted their own expertise and capabilities for independent learning recognised and integrated into sessions.
 Fred, for example exclaimed ‘we’re not kids’ and suggested many aspects of the information provided by facilitators was common knowledge.
 This is suggestive that facilitators may be making assumptions about (and thus underestimating) the level of information participants in programs have and this is likely to have negative consequences for informational support they provide participants, as illustrated in the following indicative quotes from Fred and Monica:

 They say, ‘oh yeah that fats no good for me or that much sugar is no good for me’.
 There’s no need to go to the program to know that, because you can read it yourself.
-(Fred, male age 72, diabetes, site 4)
+(Fred, male, age 72, diabetes, site 4)

 I think it’s given me more knowledge.
 But then I think like I said, the knowledge was there.
 (Monica, female, age 36, obesity, site 6)

 In contrast to the informational support provided by facilitators, participants described the value of information gained from the other group members because of their experiences of managing their LTC(s).
-They described this experiential knowledge as complementary to the information provided by facilitators, as it was more personally relatable and relevant to participants’ own circumstances, needs, experiences and challenges.
+They described this experiential knowledge as equally valid yet different to the information provided by facilitators, as it was more personally relatable and relevant to participants’ own circumstances, needs, experiences and challenges.
 Participants talked at length about the importance of learning from other group members about their strategies and approaches to self-managements because they shared similar conditions and struggles.
 They identified this as a key ‘gap’ in the informational support that was provided by group facilitators, who could provide more generic information, but did not have the knowledge about the intricacies and specificities of living with a LTC, and the complexities involved in trying to self-manage.
 For example, Kevin talked about his belief that health professionals present them with ‘no choice’ but to follow a restrictive diabetic diet.
 Yet, despite displaying empathy with patients, health professionals are not fully aware of how burdensome it is for people with diabetes to adopt and sustain such a diet.
 In contrast, he talked about the shared ‘understanding’ of others living with diabetes and how information rooted in lived experience is ‘more believable’.